keyyuki/ai-fighting/TASK.md

 - [ ] Need to research optimal collision detection approach for fighting games
 - [ ] Consider adding training mode features
 - [x] Need to carefully structure audio service for proper testing
+- [x] Should add unit tests for all character components

 ## Backlog